 Now on to the nitty gritty!
 Below are 7 important safety questions to ask your potential photographer to make sure you find the perfect person for you and your family.

 1. How long have you been working with newborns?

 You will find a wide range of answers to this question.
 Some photographers are starting out and may just have experience with their own babies.
 Others have worked with hundreds of babies over countless years.
 But something those experienced photographers have learned is key to their success: every baby is different.
 Some babies love being on their tummy, and some prefer their back.
 Some like being swaddled, some like their hands close to their face, some like being bounced, some are gassy, some love a pacifier – and some will fuss no matter what you do!
 An experienced photographer has been presented with almost every situation and knows how to handle it.
 They know different ways to soothe a baby, what positions will and won’t work for a particular baby, and above all, will always be patient and gentle with your most precious possession.

-CWP has been in business for almost 8 years and Corie has photographed more than 250 newborns, including many sets of twins and one set of triplets!
+At this point, CWP has been in business for more than 8 years and Corie has photographed more than 250 newborns, including many sets of twins and one set of triplets!

 2. What training/education do you have in posing newborns?

 Nowadays, there are so many educational opportunities out there for newborn photographers.
 From online workshops to in-person, hands-on training, a professional photographer should have countless hours of education under their belt.
 Posing newborns is a skill that takes time and practice to learn.
 Your baby’s safety is of the utmost importance, so choosing someone who has invested their time into learning these skills should put your mind at ease.
 Please proceed with caution if you are considering someone who is just starting out or is lacking in newborn training.
 Take a close look at their work – do they have a diverse portfolio of poses, do the babies look comfortable and are the photographs in focus and well lit?